VH-RON. Boeing 737-4L7. c/n 26960-2483.

 Registered to International Lease Finance Corporation

-Leased to Qantas Airways Ltd as registered operator on behalf of Air Nauru
+Leased to Qantas Airways Ltd, Sydney as the registered operator on behalf of Air Nauru

-Entered long-term maintenance at Melbourne's Qantas Jet Base - April 23 to July 9, 2003
+Entered long-term maintenance at the Melbourne (Tullamarine) Qantas Jet Base - April 23 to July 09, 2003

-Repossessed by US Export-Import Bank and stored at Qantas Maintenance Base - December 18, 2005
+Repossessed by US Export-Import Bank and stored at the Qantas Maintenance Base - December 18, 2005

-Moved from storage to Qantas hangar for overhaul - October 8, 2006
+Moved from storage to the Qantas hangar for overhaul - October 08, 2006

 Cancelled from Australian Aircraft Register - November 10, 2006